-To apply to the ME, please apply on-line at the Graduate School New Brunswick.
+To apply to the ME, please apply on-line at the Rutgers School of Graduate Studies – New Brunswick.
 To apply, search for the Chemical and Biochemical Engineering Program of Study and choose the ME degree.
 The Master of Engineering in Pharmaceutical Engineering and Science (ME) is administered by the Department of Chemical and Biochemical Engineering and is therefore listed under this department’s programs of study.
 Please be sure to apply on-line for the ME degree as a MS degree is also offered, but is quite different from the ME degree.

 For further information, please contact firstname.lastname@example.org